-Did you know that posting on your Google Business Profile can have a positive effect on your profile’s overall visibility?
+Did you know that posting on your Google Business Profile can positively affect your profile’s overall visibility?
 Posting can help optimize Business Profiles if used strategically.
 While business posts look and feel like other social media platforms’ content, don’t be deceived.
-Their nature, purpose, and behavior are vastly different from other social posts.
+Their nature, purpose, and behavior vastly differ from other social posts.

 What (and where) are Google Business Profile posts?

 Posts are located in the business’ Google Business Profile.
 Here’s how a user comes across them: